Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 We would like to study the term $2t^{[2L-E]}\vartheta_{v_2}$ and show how the geometry of a moduli space of punctured maps exhibits the fact that this term appears in both ways of associating the product.

 To do so, set $A=2L-E$ and $r=v_2$.
 This gives a class of four-pointed punctured maps $\beta$, with contact orders $p_1, p_2, p_3$ and $-r$ at the four points.
 Fix a point $z\in Z_r^{\circ}=D_2^{\circ}$.
 We describe the moduli space $\scrM(X,\beta,z)$, which will in fact be unobstructed and hence one-dimensional by Proposition~\ref{prop:rel virt dim}.
 We omit the detailed analysis of this moduli space, leaving it to the reader to use the contact orders to verify the description we give here.
-Despite this moduli space being unobstructed, it is reducible and non-reduced, as we shall explain shortly.
-The underlying reduced stack of $\scrM(X,\beta,z)$ has two irreducible components isomorphic to $\PP^1$ attached at a single point.
-Call these components $\scrM_1$ and $\scrM_2$.
+Despite this moduli space being unobstructed, it is reducible and non-reduced.
+Indeed, unobstructedness means that the morphism $\scrM(X,\beta,z)\rightarrow\foM^{\ev}(\shX,\beta,z)$ is smooth, and hence $\scrM(X,\beta,z)$ inherits pathologies from $\foM^{\ev}(\shX,\beta,z)$.
+Shortly, we will examine the structure of the latter moduli space.
+However, one finds that the underlying reduced stack $\scrM(X,\beta,z)_{\red}$ of $\scrM(X,\beta,z)$ has two irreducible components isomorphic to $\PP^1$ attached at a single point.
+Call these reduced irreducible components $\scrM_1$ and $\scrM_2$.

 The general curve parameterized by $\scrM_1$ is as depicted on the left in Figure~\ref{Figure1}, with its tropicalization depicted on the right.
 The image of the map is the union of $D_2$ and the strict transform of the line through the center of the blowup and $D_2\cap D_3$.
 The $\PP^1$ worth of moduli is given by the location of the point $x_2$.
 There are three ways this curve can degenerate: $x_2$ can either move towards the node of the domain contained in the same component as $x_2$; $x_2$ can move to $x_{\out}$; and $x_2$ can move to $x_1$.
 In Figures~\ref{Figure2} and \ref{Figure3} we draw the first and third of these possibilities; the second possibility will not play an important role in this discussion.